snowcapcyber/PowerShell-for-Penetration-Testing/README.md

 ## Chapter 6 - Secure Shell (SSH), Secure FTP (SFTP) and Secure Copy (SCP)

 The Secure Shell (SSH) allows us to engage in a secure interactive command line session with a client.
 It achieves this via the implementation of a set of encryption algorithms.
-Secure FTP (SFTP) and Secure Copy (SCP) make use of SSH to facilitate Secure FTP and a Secure copy functions between a client and a server.
-For SFTP Andrew SCP to function the server much be running Secure Shell (SSH).
+Secure FTP (SFTP) and Secure Copy (SCP) make use of SSH to facilitate Secure FTP and a Secure Copy functions between a client and a server.
+For SFTP and SCP to function the server much be running Secure Shell (SSH).
 In the following we will use the Invoke-SSH function to execute a command line command on the client.
 It should be noted that the Invoke-SSH function will allow us to select the encryption algorithms to be used when communicating between the client and the server.

 ```powershell
 PS C:\> Invoke-SSH -Server ssh.snowcapcyber.co.uk -User ajcblyth -Password MyPa55w0rdOK -Command 'ls -lisa'